snailonbail/obsidian-vault/CurioBOT.md

 Skills:
 * Can spout flame with his flamethrower hand;
+* Killing an enemy gives a shield to the character;

 >*Warlocks are seekers of the knowledge that lies hidden in the fabric of the multiverse.
 >